sochara-org/community-health-ai/README.md

       - Initiates download for each PDF

-**download_pdf(pdf_url, pdf_filename)**
+download_pdf(pdf_url, pdf_filename)
       - Downloads a single PDF file from the given URL

       - Saves the PDF to the specified output directory

       - Prints confirmation message upon successful download

-**Execution Flow**
+Execution Flow
    - Creates the output directory if it doesn't exist

    - Calls `download_pdfs_from_metadata()` to start the download process

 ### requirements.txt
-- **Flask**: Web framework for creating the application's interface and handling HTTP requests.
+- Flask: Web framework for creating the application's interface and handling HTTP requests.
-- **torch**: Deep learning library used for neural network operations and tensor computations.
+- torch: Deep learning library used for neural network operations and tensor computations.
-- **transformers**: Provides pre-trained models like BERT for natural language processing tasks.
+- transformers: Provides pre-trained models like BERT for natural language processing tasks.
-- **clickhouse-driver**: Client library for interacting with the ClickHouse database.
+- clickhouse-driver: Client library for interacting with the ClickHouse database.
-- **scipy**: Scientific computing library, used here for distance calculations in vector searches.
+- scipy: Scientific computing library, used here for distance calculations in vector searches.
-- **python-dotenv**: Loads environment variables from a .env file for configuration management.
+- python-dotenv: Loads environment variables from a .env file for configuration management.
-- **nltk**: Natural Language Toolkit for text processing tasks like tokenization.
+- nltk: Natural Language Toolkit for text processing tasks like tokenization.
-- **openai**: Client library for interacting with OpenAI's API, used for GPT-3.5 text generation.
+- openai: Client library for interacting with OpenAI's API, used for GPT-3.5 text generation.
-- **PyPDF2**: Library for reading and extracting text from PDF files.
+- PyPDF2: Library for reading and extracting text from PDF files.
-- **uuid**: Generates unique identifiers for database entries.
+- uuid: Generates unique identifiers for database entries.
-- **pytesseract**: OCR tool for extracting text from images (used for scanned PDFs).
+- pytesseract: OCR tool for extracting text from images (used for scanned PDFs).
-- **pdf2image**: Converts PDF pages to images for OCR processing.
+- pdf2image: Converts PDF pages to images for OCR processing.